example42/example42.github.io/_posts/2018-01-15-classification_and_first_run_mode_with_psick.md

 ---
 layout: blog
-title: Tip of the Week 55 - First run mode with PSICK
+title: Tip of the Week 55 - Classification and First Run mode with PSICK
 ---

-Example42's [psick module](https://github.com/example42/puppet-psick) has several features which allows user to manage most of the typical infrastructure tasks with a single module.
+Example42's [psick module](https://github.com/example42/puppet-psick) has several features which allows users to manage most of the typical infrastructure tasks with a single module.

 One of them is classification: we can use it to define which classes we want on each node via Hiera data.

 The module provides different parameters to manage in which phase of a Puppet run we want to include classes for different major families of operating systems (Linux, Windows, Solaris, Darwin...).

-### Classification via psick modules
+### Classification via psick module

 Psick has a different subclass for each phase:

-  - **pre**, in this phase prerequisites classes are included, applied before all the other ones.
+  - **pre**, in this phase prerequisites classes are included, they are applied before all the other ones.
-  - **base**, base classes, common to all the nodes (but exceptions can be applied), applied in normal catalog runs after the pre classes and before the profiles.
+  - **base**, classes common to all the nodes (but exceptions can be applied via Hiera), applied in normal catalog runs after the pre classes and before the profiles.
   - **profiles**, exactly as in the roles and profiles pattern.
 The profile classes that differentiate nodes by their role or function.
 Profiles are applied after the base classes are managed.

+Installation of the psick module from the Forge can be done with:

+    puppet module install example42/PSICK

-In order to be able to access such features you just have to add the psick class to your catalog, this can be done, at top scope for each node, in the main manifest (```manifests/site.pp```):
+In order to be able to access Psick's features you just have to add the psick class to your catalog, this can be done, at top scope for each node, in the main manifest (```manifests/site.pp```):

     include psick